 Keeping Kids Active During Summer Months Tips

-- Different school playgrounds – the kids get so excited traveling to different schools’ playgrounds.
+- “New” Parks and Playgrounds – the kids get so excited traveling to different schools’ playgrounds.
 They try to guess the colors and styles of the equipment.
 And when we get there, it’s like a whole new world for them to explore.
 It’s so cute to see them running around the playground, yelling “Look at this, they have one of those rolling slides!”
 It’s like they just discovered that the world is not flat.
 One con, school bathrooms are closed in the summer.
 Here’s a list of our favorite Oakland County Playgrounds

 - Head out to the community pool – here’s one that allows me to get some work done!
 I take the kids to the pool and bring my laptop along.
 We’re fortunate to have a pool in our association.
 If we did not, I would look into the YMCA, Lifetime, or another club that has this amenity.
 It is great for the kids, and keeps them entertained for hours.
-Community pools like Southfield, Oak Park, and Troy pools are very affordable and don’t forget about all the low-cost (even FREE) splash-pads around town.
+Community pools are very affordable and don’t forget about all the low-cost (even FREE) splash-pads around town.

 - Plan a playdate – You would think they are work, but they are truly a break.
 If the kids are at an age where they can play with their friends without parental assistance, it is a beautiful thing.
 I have heard of moms who use this time to clean their house, pay bills, work, or even lay down and rest.
 Kids learn a lot from playdates.
 Give and takes, apologies, sharing, and being a host are all great lessons.

 - Trips to the library – Keep kids interested in reading by joining summer reading programs that are available at the local libraries and book stores.
 There are incentives and fun summer reading parties.
 I plan to mix in a little bit of math and writing skills as well.
-This should be enough to get them ready for the following school year.
+Check out the library event calendars and visit different libraries in the area to keep things fresh.

 - Backyard Games – pull out the bean bag toss, bocce balls, water balloons, sprinklers and suncscreen and let the kids go wild.
 Top it off with an outdoor picnic and they’re sure to have a great time.
 Here are some fun outdoor games for kids.